The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Incompatible Observables

 \subsection{The issue of the incompatible observables}

 The existence of incompatible observables complicates the conceptual framework introduced so far, but, at the same time, enriches it also greatly.

 First of all, it is to be noted that the compatibility between observables is not an equivalence relation, since, in general, it is not valid the transitive property.
 However, different complete spaces of compatible observables have always the constants as common elements.
-The set of observables belonging to both spaces forms a vector subspace, that it is called the \emph{intersection space}.
+The set of observables belonging to both spaces forms the \emph{intersection space}.
 The intersection space contains the constants and it is therefore definitely not empty.
-However, it does not admit a basis of elementary projectors, except in the trivial case in which the two complete spaces coincide.
+However, it does not admit a basis of pairwise orthogonal, primitive projectors, except in the trivial case in which the two complete spaces coincide.

 The introduction of operations between incompatible observables is far from being trivial.
 The underlying issue is that you cannot even give an adequate operational definition of sum or product, in the sense that it is not possible to express the results of these operations solely in terms of the spectra of the observables themselves.
 The reason for this difficulty lies in the concept of non-compatibility of observables: not being possible a simultaneously measure the two observables on the same ``copy'' (ensemble member) of the system in the given state, it is not permissible to combine the results of two successive measurements for obtain the measurement of a new quantity, as the second measurement is influenced by the information arising from the first (\emph{conditioned events}).